synctree/snap-ebs/README.md

 Vagrant Integration Testing
 ---

-The integration layer contains an Ansible + Vagrant setup to configure clusters of services for live-fire testing (the AWS bits are mocked out via SnapEbs's `--mock` flag).
+The integration layer contains an Ansible + Vagrant setup to configure clusters of services for live-fire testing (the AWS bits are mocked out via `snap-ebs`'s `--mock` flag).
 Simply running `vagrant up` will build a cluster of servers running MySQL, MongoDB, etc, configured in a master/slave architecture as approprite for the given system.

 There is also a set of Ansible tasks that verify the operation of each plugin under **both ideal and pathological** conditions.
-This means that SnapEbs runs reliably, even when the services it operates on do not.
+This means that `snap-ebs` runs reliably, even when the services it operates on do not.
 Things like timeouts and service restart failures are modeled via `socat`, and assertions are made on the correct error output for each condition.
 For more info on how this is done, check `roles/integration-test/tasks/*.yml`